-The solution brings a role-based access control (RBAC) model to any enterprise app via a RESTful API integration.A well thought-out UI provides web access to the blockchain, and permissions are managed via smart contracts.
+The solution brings a role-based access control (RBAC) model to any enterprise app via RESTful API integration.A well-thought-out UI provides web access to the blockchain, and permissions are managed via smart contracts.
 Click To Tweet

 According to Chris Spanton, Senior Blockchain Architect with T-Mobile, Hyper Directory helps to address several key concern areas: